-Since becoming clean 11 years ago, after intensive rehab, she is beginning to tell her tragic story of decline and abuse and giving us the peek into the real issues with workplace drug abuse.
+Since becoming clean 11 years ago, after intensive rehab, she is beginning to tell her tragic story of decline and abuse and giving us a peek into the real issues with workplace drug abuse.
 What seemed like a harmless activity impacted her life and the lives of those around her.
 Ultimately she turned her life around and got the help she needed.
-However, there are many individuals among us that just don’t have the strength, courage, or knowledge of how to obtain help from the addition that is costing us all too much.
+However, many individuals among us just don’t have the strength, courage, or knowledge of obtaining help from the addition that is costing us all too much.

-Today there is a drug for everything and they come in all kinds of color, shape, and sizes.
-Some are legal, most are not.
+Today there is a drug for everything, and they come in all kinds of color, shape, and sizes.
+Some are legal; most are not.
 Some are only prescribed by a doctor, some are sold over the counter, while others are only sold on the street.
-In today’s world of “a pill will cure it”, how can you be sure that your workplace is safe?
-As an employer, or as an employee, how can you be sure that the person working beside you is thinking clearly and is not going to put your life or the life of your employees in jeopardy?
+In today’s world of “a pill will cure it,” how can you be sure that your workplace is safe?
+As an employer or as an employee, how can you be sure that the person working beside you is thinking clearly and is not going to put your life or the life of your employees in jeopardy?

 Understanding the Drug Epidemic

 With all of these drugs out on America’s streets, what are the best ways to safeguard your work environment and ensure the safety of your customers, your employees, and yourself?
-In recent studies, it has been found that illegal and prescription drug abuse in the United States costs us more than $271.5 billion a year, not including other costs to society such as the impact on productivity, crime, and healthcare.
-There has also been a steady decline in employer screening solutions due to the very low unemployment rate and the rise of recreational marijuana legalities.
+In recent studies, it has been found that illegal and prescription drug abuse in the United States costs us more than $271.5 billion a year, not including other costs to society, such as the impact on productivity, crime, and healthcare.
+There has also been a steady decline in employer screening solutions due to the meager unemployment rate and the rise of recreational marijuana legalities.

 It is also reported that drug abuse costs the nation more than $120 billion per year in lost productivity, according to The National Drug Intelligence Center (NDIC).
-According to NDIC estimates, drug abuse accounts for, $49 billion in reduced workdays, $48 billion in incarceration expenses, and $4 billion due to premature deaths.
+According to NDIC estimates, drug abuse accounts for $49 billion in reduced workdays, $48 billion in incarceration expenses, and $4 billion due to premature deaths.

 With these rising costs all across America, how can you protect yourself from the rising costs of insurance, healthcare, and liability cases that swirl around us?
 Trust yourself and your business to an accredited TPA (Third Party Administrator) that can determine the best way to work with your requirements, your employees, your costs, and your desires.
 Through an initial consultation, Peopletrail will move you through an initial investigation and assessment to determine the appropriate costs, needs, and requirements to keep your work environment safe and to encourage responsible drug addiction recovery if needed.
-According to Wally Davis, Peopletrail CEO, “we are finding more and more drug-related concerns for our customers in recent years and the rate of increase is alarming.”
+According to Wally Davis, Peopletrail CEO, “we are finding more and more drug-related concerns for our customers in recent years, and the rate of increase is alarming.”
 Recent increases in harmful opioids are alarming and will definitely add to labor, insurance, and health-related costs.

 Drug Testing varies depending upon the type of drug and specimen being tested.
 Drug tests include urine, hair, saliva and can also test specific drugs.
 Employer Drug testing solutions are easy to administer and offer a level of confidence that assures a safe working environment.
 Specific pre-employment testing, including random drug testing, must be a part of your employment and Human Resource actions to help reduce the costs and increase safety in the workplace.

-We all own this problem in America and it’s our responsibility to fix it.
+We all own this problem in America, and it’s our responsibility to fix it.
 With the help of third-party drug administrators, like Peopletrail, LLC, you can be guarded against the travesties that illegal and recreational drug abuse can cause.